 The School of Geography hosts a team of Biogeographers who investigate the distribution of species and ecosystems in geographic space and through geological time.

 Our research focuses on the drivers of species and ecosystem diversity, the role of disturbance in shaping biological systems and the impact of human activity on species composition and diversity.
 We are actively engaged with researches from many disciplines, including botany, zoology and earth science and we presently work on a range of systems across the Southern Hemisphere.
 We are involved in research that aims to understand the role of fire in the Australian landscape, the influence of climatic change on natural systems and the key drivers of ecological diversity through time.

 - Professor Barb Downes, Barb is an aquatic ecologist, with research experience in basic population and community ecology in both freshwater and marine environments.

-- Dr Michael-Shawn Fletcher, Michael is interested in the long term interactions between humans, climate, disturbance and vegetation at local, regional and global scales.
+- Associate Professor Michael-Shawn Fletcher, Michael is interested in the long term interactions between humans, climate, disturbance and vegetation at local, regional and global scales.

 - Dr Ian Thomas, Ian researches in palaeoecology and environmental studies and uses using pollen analyses and archaeological investigations to research human impacts on natural systems and the responses of plant communities to climate change.